-Tap the magnifying glass to search for agents by name.
+Tap to search for agents by name.
 Non matching results will be hidden.
 To display all the agents again tap X.

 If you have a mouse or a touch pad connected to your mobile device and a support for pointing devices you can also hover over a disc to see a bubble with its name.

 Tap a full disc to log agent out of the queue it represents.
 A dialog box will appear asking you to confirm the operation or cancel it.
 Tap an empty disc to log agent into the queue it represents

 The agent's availability status is specified just above the queues discs.
 Red or grey color indicate the agent is not free to take calls(but you may still redirect calls to him or to his voicemail).
 Green indicate he is free.